uComponents/ucomponents.github.com/README.md

 ## Credits
 * [The Umbraco Community](http://our.umbraco.org); [#h5yr](http://h5yr.com)
-* [PHP: The Right Way](https://github.com/codeguy/php-the-right-way); for initial documentation format inspiration
+* [GitHub](https://github.com/); for providing an excellent platform to document, collaborate and share.